 At my local Target store, I noticed the dollar shelves being lined with back-to-school junk and all of the bathing suits had red labels screaming, Buy me!
 Summer is ending!”
 As my summer vacation period comes to a close, all of my friends that will now go to college start to post on Facebook about how wonderful (or not) their summer has been and just how excited they are about school starting up again or how wonderful they think life on a college campus is going to be.

-Most of my friend completed their regular high school education but I managed to meet all of California’s GED requirements and prep courses from MyCareerTools helped me to earn my GED diploma fast and with flying colors!
-I didn’t need to take any college admission test like the SAT as my GED scores were top-notch.
+Most of my friends completed their regular high school education but I managed to meet all of California’s GED requirements and earned my GED diploma fast and with flying colors!
+I didn’t need to take any college admission tests like the SAT as my GED scores were top-notch.
 I’m “College-Ready”, they say!

 My inbox is bombarded with messages about how ecstatic everyone is to see me back not at our old school bur now in college and I find myself drowning in invitations to join new projects for fall 2019.
 The considerate ones end their emails with lines such as “I hope your summer was wonderful.”
 At least they are acknowledging something that once was.
 As much as I want to partake in all this excitement about the beginning of a new school year, I struggle to do so.
 My studies come first and I don’t know yet how adoptees will be adopted in college.

 I am not one to blame or tie all of my sentimental feelings to my complicated adoptive past.
 In fact, I get visibly upset when people (including my own parents and friends) ask, “Are you feeling this way because you’re adopted?”
 But during this particular time of the year when change is especially visible and ubiquitous, I cannot help but feel that same sort of anxiety and feeling of loss that I first felt as a little girl orphaned in China.